Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 How to Clean Graco Airless Sprayer Parts

 I've owned and used Graco airless paint sprayers throughout my painting career and really like the dependability of their equipment.
 Their contractor sprayers are built to last if you take care of them and carefully clean parts after every use.
 I've owned a Graco 495 Ultra Max since 2009, and the sprayer still sprays as good as the first time I used it.
 I also own a Graco GX19 FinishPro and the 9.5 Pro Comp HVLP sprayer.

 The key is to keep your sprayers clean.
 If you don't flush paint out of the sprayer with the appropriate cleaner and clean parts thoroughly, paint particles start sticking to everything inside, causing loss of pressure or problems with the spray gun.
 There is nothing more frustrating than having to take apart and troubleshoot an inoperable sprayer when you need it the most for a painting project.
 You can avoid problems and having to replace parts prematurely through preventative maintenance.

 Flush Out the Sprayer

 The paint, or whatever material was used in the sprayer, should always be cycled out of the pump and spray hose right after you're done spraying, using the right cleaner until the cleaning fluid comes out of the spray gun nozzle clear.

 While you can leave paint in the machine overnight, I don't recommend it, and certain coatings can wreak havoc on the pump and filter.
-Whatever you do, never leave Zinsser BIN primer (white pigmented shellac) in your Graco sprayer overnight, or even for more than a couple hours at a time, otherwise you'll ruin the filters and potentially damage the pump.
+Whatever you do, never leave Zinsser BIN primer (white-pigmented shellac) in your Graco sprayer overnight, or even for more than a couple of hours at a time.
+Otherwise, you'll ruin the filters and potentially damage the pump.